-Dan Kiley, author of The Peter Pan Syndrome (Dodd Mead, 1983) was the first to call this role Peter Pan.
-Of course, he applied it only to men who refused to grow up, but the syndrome is not actually gender specific.
+Dan Kiley, author of The Peter Pan Syndrome (Dodd Mead, 1983), was the first to call this role Peter Pan.
+Of course, he applied it only to men who refused to grow up, but the syndrome is not actually gender-specific.
 In my book, Restoring My Soul, I referred to this role as the Party Dude or Party Dudette, emphasizing the idea of the need for party.
-Here in this blog, I call it Big Baby.
-The fact is that by whatever name this rose is still a role.
-It is not the Authentic Self.
+Here in this post, I call it Big Baby.
+The fact is that by whatever name, this rose is still a role.
+It is not the authentic self.
 Like the other identities we've named and will yet name, this one is based on a coping mechanism.
-The Big Baby copes with life, by copping out of life.
+The Big Baby copes with life by copping out of life.

 This is the role that compels us to laugh when we need to cry, and dictates that we make others laugh as a way of distracting them and ourselves from the emotional work at hand.
 The Big Baby knows how to party.
 And the party is always on.
 If it takes more drugs and alcohol to keep the party going, then bring it, for the party must go on!
 He's the first one to crack a joke at the wake.
 She's the one who has her friends rolling in the aisle at the wedding she'll later leave at the altar.
 And the beat goes on.

 Big Babies require that you be there for them at all times when they need you, but they want you to go away when responsibility comes into the picture in any way.
 They are quite often very bad with money.
 And not so good with work ethic either.
 They tend to insist that you drop everything and come running whenever anything that requires their adult attention comes up.
 They need for you to attend to this thing to which they refuse to attend.
 And if you don't, they may break all the way down and throw a two-year-old temper tantrum.